XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 where:
 - $LAI$ is the single-sided leaf area index of the canopy
-- $m$ (same units as $B$, in meters) is determined on the basis of observations of maximum snow interception capacity (40mm in setup experiment region).
+- $m$ (same units as $B$, in meters) is determined on the basis of observations of maximum snow interception capacity (40mm or 0.04m in setup experiment region).

-The leaf area ratio $L_r$ is a step function of temperature:
+The leaf area ratio $L_R$ is a step function of temperature:

 $$
 L_R=4.0, T_a > -1